Southern brown kiwi: Taxonomy

-The holotype specimen of Apteryx australis Shaw (Nat.
-Miscell., 24,1813, pl1057) is held in the collections of National Museums Liverpool at World Museum, with accession number NML-VZ D180.
+The holotype specimen of Apteryx australis Shaw is held in the collections of National Museums Liverpool at World Museum, with accession number NML-VZ D180.
 The specimen was collected by Captain Barclay at Dusky Sound, South Island, New Zealand and came to the Liverpool national collection via the 13th Earl of Derby's collection which was bequeathed to the people of Liverpool.

 The southern brown kiwi is divided into two subspecies, with some conservationists arguing for a third: